Mymahdi/Operating-System-Projects/Project_3/README.md

-# Serial Audio Processing Report
+# Serial Audio Processing Implementation

 ## Introduction
 This report analyzes a serial implementation of an audio processing program in C++.
 The program reads a WAV file, applies multiple filters (IIR, FIR, Notch, and Band-pass), and measures the execution time for each filtering process.